 ISO 9001:2000 is the quality assurance standard that applies to software engineering.
 The standard contains 20 requirements that must be present for an effective quality assurance system.
-Because the ISO 9001:2000 standard is applicable to all engineering disciplines, a special set of ISO guidelines have been
+Because the ISO 9001:2000 standard is applicable to all engineering disciplines, a special set of ISO guidelines have been developed to help interpret the standard for use in the software process.
+The requirements delineated by ISO 9001 address topics such as

-- management responsibility,
+- 1. management responsibility,

-- quality system, contract review,
+- 2. quality system, contract review,

-- design control,
+- design control, 3.

-- document and data control,
+- document and data control, 4.

-- product identification and traceability,
+- product identification and traceability, 5.

-- process control,
+- 6. process control,

-- inspection and testing,
+- 7. inspection and testing,

-- corrective and preventive action,
+- 8. corrective and preventive action,

-- control of quality records,
+- 9. control of quality records,

-- internal quality audits,
+- internal quality audits, 10.

-- training,
+- 11. training,

-- servicing and
+- servicing and 12.

-- statistical techniques.